 Because of its location, this isn’t a particularly well-known coworking space within Lisbon.
 If you’re looking for somewhere cheap to stay, however, and want access to facilities like a gym as well as your co-working space, then it could be an option to consider.

-If you decide not to try co-living, but would like to co-work, we’ve written a guide to the different co-working spaces in Lisbon.
+If you decide not to try co-living, but would like to co-work, be sure to take a look at the guide to the different co-working spaces in Lisbon.

 Co-Living in The Algarve

-Situated on the Azorean island of Ponta Delgada in the middle of the Atlantic Ocean, Novovento provides a relaxing environment to work, relax, and meet other people.
+Situated on the Azorean island of São Miguel in the middle of the Atlantic Ocean, Novovento provides a relaxing environment to work and meet other digital nomads.